 15. Explore the Old City Neighborhood

-Old City is a unique neighborhood in the historic district of Knoxville that features amazing art galleries, restaurants, coffee houses, nightlife, and entertainment spaces.
+Old City is a unique neighborhood in the historic district of Knoxville that features fantastic art galleries, restaurants, coffee houses, nightlife, and entertainment spaces.
 Explore Old City and enjoy its architecture that nods to Knoxville’s history.
 Many distilleries and art galleries are housed in century-old buildings- it’s all part of the charm of Old City!

 Many ghost tours take place in Old City; it’s rumored to be where criminals were hung during the town’s riots in 1919.
 Are you sold on a stay in Old City Knoxville?
-Try this bright loft, with amazing views, easy access to downtown Knoxville, and convenient amenities for your trip.
+Try this bright loft with amazing views, easy access to downtown Knoxville, and convenient amenities for your trip.

 See Related: Fun & Best Things to Do in Nashville, Tennessee